aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 - Temperature sensor proble
   - [DS18b20](https://s.click.aliexpress.com/e/_DnnJJBd)

+## Pinout
+To connect a sensor to the smart DAQ follwo the wire colors:
+- Red for power (max 5.0V DC) (PWR pin)
+- Black for Graound (GNS pin)
+- Yellow for Data Clock  (SCK pin)
+- Whilte for Data Measurements (SDA pin)

 ## Firmware Code
 The firmware C code is freely available and is compatible with Tensilica's Xtensa LX6/7 microprocessors.
 Files are located in the folder "[Firmware Code](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/tree/main/Firmware%20Code)".